• Pinterest

 I briefly touched on their floral meaning in this post: How to Divide Dianthus (Carnations)

-I hope you enjoyed this introduction into Tussie mussies and the Language of Flowers!
+I hope you enjoyed this introduction into Tussie Mussies and the Language of Flowers!

 Disclosure: Some of the links in this post are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.
 The opinions here are all my own.
 It helps me to continue to bring to you DIY and projects on my blog.